Ridesharing Driver

 Below we’ve got $7, no tip, and 88 units.
 A pretty obvious skip.
 It’s not worth spending all that time on the hope that the customer will tip in cash or adjust the in-app tip.

 This one is hilariously bad.
-How about shipping an above ground pool 30 miles away?
-But you might consider it if you have a minivan/SUV and need to head in that direction.
+Do you want to ship an above ground pool 30 miles away?
+But you might accepting it if you have a minivan/SUV and need to head in that direction.

 Below is another batch with solid pay and normal items that are easy to find.
 But take a closer look and see that the customer wants 25 half gallons of milk and 8 full gallons.